moha41199/grocery/README.md

           create a new customer in the Database.
 Add, Edit, Delete the product in the DB.
 Admin can able manage the customer and products.
 Getting Started

-    git remote add origin
+    git remote add origin https://github.com/moha41199/grocery.git

     compile and run the angular and spring code open up the visual studio and start the server using ng serve(command)
 Usage:

-          open the visual studio code and start the server using ng serve command and it will be visible on LocalHost:4200(port number). there are two modules in this project admin and user. admin can able to add new product , edit the existing product details, and delete product . what are the product admin added it will be directly show in user dashboard. user can able to see all the product details and which product they want they can able add product i
+          open the visual studio code and start the server using ng serve command and it will be visible on LocalHost:4200(port number). there are two modules in this project               admin and user. admin can able to add new product , edit the existing product details, and delete the product details. what are the product admin added it will be directly show in user           dashboard. user can able to see all the product details and which product they want they can able add product in add to cart.